Jeff Powell (American football)

-Jeffrey O'Neal Powell (born May 27, 1963) is a former American football player who was a running back in the National Football League (NFL).
+Jeffrey O'Neal Powell (born May 27, 1963) is an American former professional football player who was a running back in the National Football League (NFL).
 Powell also won recognition as an elite hurdler in track and field.
 Powell played college football for the University of Tennessee and is famous for his 60-yard touchdown in the third quarter during the 1986 Sugar Bowl.
-He was drafted by the Chicago Bears in the sixth round of the 1986 NFL Draft, and after his football career, Powell earned a law degree from Vanderbilt University Law School.
+He was selected by the Chicago Bears in the sixth round of the 1986 NFL draft, and after his football career, Powell earned a Juris Doctor degree from Vanderbilt University Law School.
 He currently practices law in Tennessee.

 Early life

 Powell was born in Nashville, Tennessee.
 He attended Whites Creek Comprehensive High School where he lettered in both track and football.
 In addition to his athletic achievements, he was an honor student there.
 In 1981, Powell set a Tennessee Secondary School Athletic Association (TSSAA) record in track for the 110-meter high hurdle event.
 Powell's peers elected him "Most Athletic" among the senior superlatives of the Class of 1982.
 That summer, Jeff Powell represented the United States during the second Pan American Junior Athletics Championships held in Barquisimeto, Venezuela where he earned the silver medal in the 110-metre hurdles.